 This event was jointly organised by myself, Rory O'Brien, Conor Ryan and Deirdre Neavyn.
 We were bag-packing from 10-6pm on 14 tills, it was a long day but definitely worth it.
 We allocated the funds evenly between us and added €704.82 to our individual profiles.
 Including this event I have raised €869 so far.
 It wont be long until I break the €1,000 target.

 Just a reminder that all these funds will go directly to Temple Street Children's Hospital.
 Thank you for all the support.
 I can't wait to update you on my next event!

 Willow Park Jersey Day & Final Update

-Posted: over 2 years ago
+Posted: almost 3 years ago

 Hey everyone!
 This is going to be the final update of the 100 days and I'm happy to tell you that I exceeded my target of raising €1,000.
 The final total is €1,670.61!
 I just want to say thank you so much for all your help and making this possible.

 A special thanks goes to Willow Park School for allowing me to have a jersey day on the 9th February.
 Without them it would have been a lot more difficult to reach the €1,000 target.
 The jersey day was organised by myself and Rory O'Brien and raised an unbelievable €1,561.57 which we split between us.
 I am extremely grateful for all the support and kindness the students of Willow Park and their families showed.
 I would also like to thank Mr Docherty, Mr McAleer, all the teachers, the charity committee and the accounts deaprtment for all the work they put in!